sitegearphp/Ignition/README.md

 # Sitegear Ignition

-The Sitegear Ignition package is used to generate the necessary boilerplate for a Sitegear website.
+The Sitegear Ignition package is used to generate the necessary boilerplate for a <a href="https://github.com/sitegear/Sitegear">Sitegear</a> website.

 This is a "turn-key" solution for creating a website using Sitegear (pun intended).

 **NOTE** This is a work in progress.
-At the moment you should expect _nothing_ to work!
+It is functional but not yet complete.

 ## Distribution